ipfabric/docs/docs/Getting_Started/Platform_First_Steps/03-access_ui.md

 In **Settings --> Administration --> Local Users** of the main interface, you can change the password of the new account.

-In **Settings --> Administration --> Local Users**, you can also create or delete new local users and change their passwords.
+In **Settings --> Administration --> Local Users**, you can also create or delete local users and change their passwords.

 ![Creating a new user account](modify_local_accounts.png)